 Wikipedia is a free, user-generated encyclopedia that anyone can edit and add information to as needed in order to keep it updated and accurate.
-Wikipedia accounts are easy to request; simply email the Wikipedia administration with your account name or username (may be different from what you use elsewhere) and one of following for verification: where you live, a Wikipedia username or Wikipedia ID (random number), and the date when you posted your first item to Wikipedia.
+Wikipedia accounts are easy to request; simply email the Wikipedia administration with your account name or username (which may be different from what you use elsewhere) and one of the following for verification: where you live, a Wikipedia username or Wikipedia ID (random number), and the date when you posted your first item to Wikipedia.

 You can request an account with Wikipedia on their website at wikipedia.org/wiki/Special:CreateAccount

 Anyone is welcome to sign up for a Wikipedia account; there are no costs required in order to edit Wikipedia articles.
 Wikipedia does not require any personal information to create an account, so the email address you provide will be your only identifying factor on Wikipedia.

 Once you have submitted a request for an account with Wikipedia it can take anywhere from minutes to days for them to approve or deny your application; you should receive confirmation of their decision via email if your Wikipedia account is approved.

 Once you have been granted an account with Wikipedia, they will email you the username and password that are associated with your new Wikipedia account.
 You can then edit Wikipedia articles right away by logging in to their website at wikipedia.org

 The art of getting other people to read your article on Wikipedia is a skill that everyone should know.
 I have found the following tactics helpful in spreading my knowledge and ideas: